 Instructions

 - Over a medium-low heat, add the broth very gradually, stirring constantly.
-(This is similar to how you'd make a cream sauce.
-The flour will absorb the liquid and leave you with a delicious sauce.)
+The flour will absorb the liquid and leave you with a delicious sauce.

 - Drizzle over some fried potatoes and enjoy!